 The MC Experience

->

-> The Department of Psychology and Counseling at Mississippi College traces a long history; our first professor of psychology was appointed in 1891.
+The Department of Psychology and Counseling at Mississippi College traces a long history; our first professor of psychology was appointed in 1891.
 MC began offering courses in Child Psychology and Adolescent Psychology in 1933, and began offering a Bachelor of Arts in Psychology in 1945.
-In 1950, we developed the first Counseling Education Program at a Baptist College.
+In 1950, MC was the first to develop a Counseling Education Program at a Baptist institution of higher education.
 This innovative attitude continued into the nineties, when we worked to advance the field of Reality Therapy, a cognitive-behavioral approach to therapy that focuses on problem-solving and future-focused behavioral changes.
 Today, the Department of Psychology and Counseling resides in Lowrey Hall, a historic building that looks onto the Quad, and continues to provide outstanding learning experiences to students enrolled in our undergraduate and graduate programs.

->

-> How You’ll Learn
+How You’ll Learn

 Small class sizes ensure that psychology majors get one-on-one attention from instructors; seminars are frequently as small as five students per faculty member, and the average lecture is limited to 25 students.
 Each major meets regularly with an academic advisor in the Department of Psychology.